Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Hitchhiking in The Himalayas

 During the summer season, finding a ride in case of need is quite simple.
-Several tourist minibusses and local pickups are traveling the highway. if possible, opt for local transport (you will recognize them, just look at the license plate).
-Tourist buses drive quite dangerously and if you don’t absolutely need them I would recommend avoiding them.
+Several tourist minibuses and local pickups are traveling the highway.
+If possible, opt for local transport (you will recognize them by their license plates).
+Tourist buses drive quite dangerously, and if you don’t absolutely need them, I would recommend avoiding them.

 Festivals in Ladakh

-There are many festivals around the Himalayas region, both in winter and summer.
+There are many festivals throughout the Himalayan region, both in winter and in summer.
 We have been at the Hemis Monastery Festival, an annual event celebrated at the Hemis Monastery in Ladakh, India.
 The Hemis Monastery is one of the most famous and largest monasteries in Ladakh, belonging to the Drukpa Lineage of Tibetan Buddhism.

 During the festival, the monastery comes alive with colorful rituals, masked dances, music, and cultural performances.
 Monks perform sacred Cham dances wearing vibrant costumes and intricate masks, depicting various deities, demons, and animals.
 These dances are believed to ward off evil spirits and bring blessings to the spectators.